Retirement is supposed to be a time when people move to Florida to sip drinks on the beach or settle down in Arizona to play endless rounds of golf.

 Just remember that the price for following your bliss can be steep.

-In Washington and South Dakota, you pay no state income taxes, as we report in “How All 50 States Tax Your Retirement Income.”
-But in Hawaii, individual income tax rates soar as high as 11%.
-California’s top rate is worse, at 13.3%.
+In Washington state and South Dakota, you pay no state income taxes, as we report in “How All 50 States Tax Your Retirement Income.”
+But in Hawaii, individual income tax rates soar as high as 11%, and may soon climb to 16%.
+California’s top rate is 13.3%.

 The lesson: Know the tax and other financial implications before you make any move.
 It might pay off to stay firmly rooted at home.